IP-CAM/Remita-Opencart-v.2.x-Payment-Gateway/README.md

 ---
 ### Summary

 With Remita OpenCart Payment Plugin, the store admin can easily add all desired payment methods to the OpenCart webshop.
-Please refer to https://www.remita.net for an overview of all features and services.
+Please refer to https://www.remita.net for an overview of all features and services and better understanding of our APIs.

 ![](payment-image.png)